Data labeling

 While the process of labeling image data is tedious and often requires manual work, quality image annotation is necessary for machine learning models to perform optimally.

-As an open-source tool for image annotation, LabelImg provides an opportunity for researchers and students to have hands-on experience annotating datasets and learn the best practices for data annotation themselves without having to bear the costs that come with annotation softwares and services.
+As an open-source tool for image annotation, LabelImg provides an opportunity for researchers and students to have hands-on experience annotating datasets and learn the best practices for data annotation themselves without having to bear the costs that come with annotation software and services.

 While being easy to use and simple in nature, LabelImg lacks the plethora of tools needed for image annotation software to be sufficient for annotating and maintaining large-scale datasets.